nerviatas/.github/profile/README.md

 Use of any public code in this organization is governed by the license file in the respective repository.
 If a repo does not include a license file then it is not licensed for reuse.

+Our **Privacy Policy** can be found at https://nerviatas.com/privacy, and our **Terms & Conditions** can be found at https://nerviatas.com/terms.

+If you have any questions feel free to contact us at privacy@nerviatas.com or legal@nerviatas.com.